Netherlands and Chile in scrap to avoid Brazil

 Both players are also on a yellow card, meaning that another booking would see them miss the last 16 clash.

-Chile's soccer chief Sergio Jadue said he was hopeful both players would be available to face the Netherlands.
+Chile's soccer chief Sergio Jade said he was hopeful both players would be available to face the Netherlands.

 "Today we have a complete squad.
 Aranguiz has a small knock on the knee but he will be fit to play so that is good for us," he said on Thursday.